Shane Campbell-Staton: Research

 Campbell-Staton initially started his research in the field of herpetology.
 He became interested in the effect of changes in the environment, such as climate change, on the evolution of species.
 His dissertation focused on cold-tolerance in the green anole, for which he studied five different populations in the United States.
 He studied their cold-adaptation by looking at the righting reflex of the animals, which involves turning the lizards on their back at different temperatures and determining whether they are able to turn themselves back.
 He found that the northern populations, which live in a colder climate, were more cold-adapted.
 After his fieldwork in 2013 the areas where his study populations live were hit by a particularly cold winter.
 He showed that after this winter, the southern populations in Texas were more cold-adapted.

 He also studies the phenomenon of tusklessness in African elephant populations, specifically the population in the Gorongosa National Park.
 He studies both the genetic causes of this phenomenon, as well as the consequences for how the elephants interact with the environment.
 He furthermore tries to answer the question of why the tusklessness is mainly present in the female elephants.

 Biology of Superheroes

 Campbell-Staton bought his first comic book, Superman vs. Muhammad Ali, in 2013.
-This led him to think about the biology of the superheroes in these comics, which eventually led to the start of the 'Biology of Superheroes' podcast, which he started in December 2017.
+This led him to think about the biology of the superheroes in these comics, which eventually led to the start of the Biology of Superheroes podcast, which he started in December 2017.
 His first two episodes focused on Spider-Man, and later episodes included topics such as The Flash and Jurassic Park.
-Now he also teaches a 'Biology of Superheroes' course at UCLA, where he uses topics from comics and other sources to teach biology.
+He also teaches a Biology of Superheroes course at UCLA, where he uses topics from comics and other sources to teach biology.